LinuxCommandLibrary

 uci (Unified Configuration Interface) manages OpenWrt configuration files.
 It provides a standardized way to read and modify the UCI configuration format used throughout OpenWrt.

-Configuration is organized into files, sections, and options.
-Changes are staged and must be committed to take effect.
+Configuration files are stored in /etc/config/ and are organized into files, sections, and options.
+Changes are staged in a temporary location and must be committed to take effect.
 The revert command discards uncommitted changes.

 COMMANDS